fafnerzhang/Data_mining_BreadBasket/README.md

 4. Apply the input , predict whether the customer will buy the "Bread" .

 **2. Write an example to illustrate the method**
 It shown in the code.
-**3. discussions or comments**
+We made test it can show both buy "bread and not buy "bread" **3. discussions or comments**
 This assignment is very practical.
 We spend lots of time to servey how to using the extracting tool.